woxchain/woxchain-node-scripts/README.md

 - Deploy contracts using Remix or Hardhat
 - Monitor using [testnet.woxscan.com](https://testnet.woxscan.com)
-- Request test tokens from faucet (coming soon)
+- Request test tokens from faucet

 ---